Bond hardening: Kinetic energy variation

 The proton TOF spectra allow one to measure the kinetic energy release (KER) in the dissociation process.
 Protons ejected towards the detector have shorter TOFs than protons ejected away from the detector because the latter have to be turned back by an external electric field applied to the interaction region.
-This forward-backward symmetry is reflected in the symmetry of the proton map in respect to zero KER (1.27 µs TOF).
+This forward-backward symmetry is reflected in the symmetry of the proton map in respect to zero KER (1.27 μs TOF).

 The most energetic protons come from the Coulomb explosion of the molecule, where laser field completely strips H2 from electrons and the two bare protons repel each other with strong Coulombic force, unimpeded by any chemical bond.
-The stripping process it not instantaneous but occurs in a stepwise fashion, on the rising edge of the laser pulse.
+The stripping process is not instantaneous but occurs in a stepwise fashion, on the rising edge of the laser pulse.
 The shorter the laser pulse, the quicker the stripping process and there is less time for the molecule to dissociate before the Coulomb force attains its full strength.
 Therefore, the KER is highest for the shortest pulses, as demonstrated by the outer curving "lobes" in Fig. 2.

 The second pair of proton peaks (1 eV KER) comes from bond softening of the H2+ ion, which dissociates into a proton and a neutral hydrogen atom (undetected).
 The dissociation starts at the 3-photon gap and proceeds to the 2ω limit (the lower blue arrow in Fig. 1).
 Since both the initial and the final energies of this process are fixed by the 1.55 eV photon energy, the KER is also constant producing the two vertical lines in Fig. 2.

 The lowest energy protons are produced by the bond hardening process, which also starts at the 3-photon gap but proceeds to the 1ω limit (the lower red trough in Fig. 1).
 Since the initial and the final energies are also fixed here, the KER should also be constant but clearly it is not, as the round shape of the central "crater" demonstrates it in Fig. 2.
 To explain this variation, the dynamics of the H2+ states needs to be considered.